 Letters of Madd

 Now, what are the 3 Madd letters?
 Al-Madd in Tajweed comes with three letters (ا , و , ي) and they are collected in the Arabic word نُوحِيهَا.
 These letters must be silent without any vowel on them, but the letter which appears before the letter of Madd must not be hamza.
-Also, the letter must have a vowel that depends on the letter of Madd, as follows:
+Also, the letter must have a vowel that depends on the letter of Madd:

-Note that the letter before the letter of madd must have the mentioned vowels, or else madd is not applicable, and the letter is not called the madd letter.
-So, if the madd letter is Waaw, and the letter before has the fatha sign in place of dammah, madd will not be applied, and Waaw will not be a letter of madd in this instance.
+Note that the letter before the letter of Madd must have the mentioned vowels, or else Madd is not applicable, and the letter is not called the Madd letter.
+So, if the Madd letter is Waaw, and the letter before has the fatha sign in place of dammah, Madd will not be applied, and Waaw will not be a letter of Madd in this instance.

 Types of Madd in Tajweed